Contents

 The highest-paying degrees aren’t always the most popular

 You may be surprised to learn that the highest-paying majors aren’t necessarily the most popular.
-According to “conferral numbers” (how many people actually earned a degree), these are the top 10 most popular majors:
+Based on conferral numbers (how many people earned the degree), these are the top 10 most popular majors:

 Major Conferrals Median starting salary Number of programs